-The staff will contact you within two weeks of receiving your application.
-It can take up to two months after the receipt of your initial application to process and receive your Form DS-2019.
+The staff will contact you within 2 days of receiving your application.
+It can take up to two months after the receipt of your initial application to process and receive your Form DS-2019/I-20.

 If you are a full-time student planning to attend courses on a quarterly basis, you must begin study at GLI on the start date listed on the academic calendar and also complete your program on a quarterly end date.

-I have a TOEIC or IELTS score, but not a TOEFL score.
+What are the English test requirements?
+I have a TOEIC or IELTS, but not a TOEFL score.
 Will you accept another kind of test?
-What are the requirements?

 GLI supports professionals on a J-1 or F-1 student visa.
 Once you are accepted to the GLI program, you will be given a DS-2019 or I-20 application form.
 The DS-2019 and I-20 are a certificate of eligibility that you must provide to the U.S. Embassy or consulate when you apply for your J-1 or F-1 visa.
 The J-1 and F-1 visa allows professionals to bring eligible family members to the U.S. as J-2 or F-2 dependents.
 Eligible family members are the spouse of the GLI Professional and their unmarried children under the age of 21.

 The application and DS-2019 processing fees are due at the time you apply to the program.
 Tuition is due on or before the first day of study.

 GLI does not offer financial assistance or scholarships.
 Most of the candidates are sponsored by their institution or government, an outside scholarship and/or personal funds.

 We can accept a check, money order, traveler’s checks or bank draft in U.S. dollars, payable to “UC Regents.”
 If you would like to pay by bank wire, please contact us for bank wire instructions.
 You will need to pay all bank wire fees.